mattermost/docs/source/deployment/push.rst

 ..  _push_test:

 ==============================================
-Mobile Applications and Push Notifications
+Mobile Applications Guide
 ==============================================

-This guide summarizes the deployment options and considerations for using Mattermost mobile apps with push notifications.
+This guide summarizes the deployment and security optoins for Mattermost mobile apps with push notifications.

 OVERVIEW: